 - If the total compensation of any of the executives named in the compensation report of a Canadian or US company is more than 150 times the average annual wage of that country, [the fund] will give the executive compensation special scrutiny.
-If the total compensation of any of the named executives is more than 200 times the average annual wage, [the fund] will vote against approving the executive compensation. - In cases where executive compensation has been consistently excessive, vote against the compensation committee or the entire board of directors.
+If the total compensation of any of the named executives is more than 200 times the average annual wage, [the fund] will vote against approving the executive compensation. - In cases where [the fund] believes that executive compensation has been consistently excessive, [the fund] may vote against the compensation committee or the entire board of directors.